Does Islam teach salvation by works?

 Instead of relying in any way on our own works, the gospel of Jesus teaches us we do not have to do that.
 The gospel of Jesus is that He died for our sins and rose again from the dead (1 Cor.
 15:1-4).
-He fulfilled all the Law so we don't have to (Rom.
+He fulfilled all the Law, so we don't have to (Rom.
 8:3-4).
 He took our place and received the punishment due our sins (2 Cor.
 5:21).
-Because we are sinners and because we cannot please an infinitely Holy God on our own, because we can never fulfill the Law of God perfectly, and because God's eyes are too pure to look upon evil (Hab.
+Because we are sinners and because we cannot please an infinitely Holy God on our own and because we can never fulfill the Law of God perfectly and because God's eyes are too pure to look upon evil (Hab.
 1:13), salvation must be by total grace (Eph.
 2:8).
-Salvation must be the work of God, not of man (Gal.
+Salvation must be the work of God--not of man (Gal.
 2:21).

 This article is also available in: Español